 Gene Transfer Study for RDEB at Stanford University

-Stanford is currently looking for subjects with Recessive Dystrophic Epidermolysis Bullosa (RDEB) to participate in a gene transfer study.
+Stanford is currently looking for subjects who are 13 years of age or older with Recessive Dystrophic Epidermolysis Bullosa (RDEB) to participate in a gene transfer study.
 Entrance into the gene transfer study is a two-step process.
 They will select subjects who have first participated in our study of the characteristics of patients with dystrophic EB.
 The Characteristics study will involve a trip to Stanford, in which they will perform blood tests, skin biopsies, and possibly genetic testing.
 They will pay for the laboratory expenses and reasonable travel expenses related to this visit to Stanford University.
 Click here for more information on the Characteristic study.
-Please contact our research coordinator, Priya Hegde at (650) 724-1982 for information on this gene transfer study or the Characteristics study or if you have any questions.
+Please contact our research coordinator at (650) 721-7166 for information on this gene transfer study or the Characteristics study or if you have any questions.

-For a complete description of the work taking place at Stanford, please visit Stanford Dermatology Website: EB Research Update.
+For a complete description of the work taking place at Stanford, please visit Stanford Dermatology Website's Special Clinic page here.